Jensen Beach, Florida: Recreation

 The main public beach in Jensen Beach is on Hutchinson Island and is called Jensen Sea Turtle Beach.
 It is a wide sandy beach on the Atlantic Ocean.
 Martin County life guards are in attendance.
 The beach is used for sun bathing, surfing, fishing and swimming.

 Ecology

-Jensen Beach is known in the marine biology community for being a location for sea turtles to nest.

 Designated sections of the Jensen Sea Turtle Beach are barricaded off in order to protect the nests of the sea turtles.
 The three species found on this beach are the loggerhead, leatherback turtle and green sea turtle.
 Loggerhead nests are the most common type found on this and adjacent beaches.
 Locations of the sea turtles' nests are marked with the approximate date in which the eggs were laid and the expected date in which the eggs will hatch.
 These notifications are meant to discourage tourists and residents from visiting the beach in the evening hours during these time periods.
 Efforts are made to protect both species of sea turtles since nests have been declining in recent years due to the severe erosion of the beach.